bluenets126/DSCapstone_PhishingURL/README.md

 It seems that XGBoost or RandomForest performed almost equally as well.
 Originally XGBoost was better, but after I created the new training dataset on the combined 2 datasets, RandomForest performed better.
 So the final model is a RandomForest model.

-One thing of note for improvement.
-The datasets have phishing = 0 and legitimate = 1.
-This made my calculations of recall and precision reversed.
-So I should have focused the metrics on label 0 which I am realizing now, or reversing the labels upfront.

 Also, I had the skeleton to implement PCA in place, but I never actually used it.
 The model wasn't running slow, since the dataset was on the relative smaller side, so I decided not to use PCA in the end, but you'll see the skeleton of the PCA in the code.

 I created a function for testing at the end.
 The function can take in a list of URL's or a single URL and will return the results to the users.